TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Try all possible answers (k or day or speed) and check if they satisfy condition.

 **Steps:**
-- Loop from L â†’ R
+- Loop from L → R
 - For each mid, run feasibility check
 - Return first that works (minimize) or last that works (maximize)